Coworking Canada Unconference

 Syncaroo & TWIC

 Hector Kolonas is a co-founder of Syncaroo, creating opportunities to make workspaces more manageable, rewarding, accessible and flexible through interconnected technology.
 Hector also produces a weekly newsletter called This Week In Coworking, highlighting some of the news, trends and shifts others may have missed.
-Hector co-hosted the online edition of Coworking Canada on October 30th 2024.

 Tony Bacigalupo